filecoin-project/specs/mining.md

 - `ElectionProof` - A signature over the final ticket from the `Tickets` array proving.
 See [checking election results](expected-consensus.md#checking-election-results).
 - `ParentWeight` - As described in [Chain Weighting](expected-consensus.md#chain-weighting).
 - `Parents` - the CIDs of the parent blocks.
-- `ParentState` - Note that it will not end up in the newly generated block, but is necessary to compute to generate other fields.
-To compute this:
+- `ParentState` - To compute this:
   - Take the `ParentState` of one of the blocks in the chosen parent set (invariant: this is the same value for all blocks in a given parent set).
   - For each block in the parent set, ordered by their tickets:
     - Apply each message in the block to the parent state, in order.
 If a message was already applied in a previous block, skip it.
     - Transaction fees are given to the miner of the block that the first occurance of the message is included in.
 If there are two blocks in the parent set, and they both contain the exact same set of messages, the second one will receive no fees.
     - It is valid for messages in two different blocks of the parent set to conflict, that is, A conflicting message from the combined set of messages will always error.
 Regardless of conflicts all messages are applied to the state.
     - TODO: define message conflicts in the state-machine doc, and link to it from here
+    - Retain all receipts from message execution
+- `ParentReceiptsRoot` - To compute this:
+  - Take all the receipts from message execution for the `ParentState` and insert them into an AMT
+  - Take the root of that AMT and set this field to its CID
 - `MsgRoot` - To compute this:
   - Select a set of messages from the mempool to include in the block.
   - Separate the messages into BLS signed messages and secpk signed messages